understandable-machine-intelligence-lab/Quantus/README.md

 ### Package requirements

-The package requirments are as follows:
+The package requirements are as follows:
 ```
 python>=3.7.0
 pytorch>=1.10.1